Brush up on your driving skills and avoid these 10 motoring mistakes

 Follow the curve of the roundabout and avoid moving into an area where other cars could be coming up behind you.

-We estimate that it costs over £1,200 to learn to drive (assuming you pass first time).
-So, it’s worth your while getting it done right rather than trying to do it quickly.
+We estimate that it costs more than £1,200 to learn to drive, assuming you pass first time.
+So it’s worth your while getting it done right rather than rushing the process.

 If you want to boost your chances, there are a few tips you can follow to pass your test first time.

 What should you do if you’ve failed your driving test?

 If you’ve failed a driving test, don’t worry – you’re far from alone.